 Petroleum contaminated soil has been identified as a significant environmental and disposal problem in the District.
-At the present time, there are two franchised processors of these materials, but Metro has received franchise applications from four potential processors.
+At the present time, there are two franchised processors of these material.
 Additional franchise applications are also expected.

 The high level of interest and number of potential processors assure a competitive marketplace, and an adequate processing capacity to meet District needs.
 Furthermore, the substantial capital investment and required permits to commence petroleum contaminated soil processing provides assurance of the commitment of processors to remain in the marketplace.